ketankokane94/leetcode/readme.md

 I used a makefile to compile and run the required java files to solve the particular problem.

 ## Example solves
-* prob1.java - Finding a maximum in a given window.
+* prob1.java - Finding a maximum in a given window : Arrays.
-* prob2.java - Search in a rotated array.
+* prob2.java - Search in a rotated array : Arrays.
-* prob3.java - Reverse a linked list.
+* prob3.java - Reverse a linked list : ::.
-* prob4.java - Remove a node with the given key.
+* prob4.java - Remove a node with the given key : LL.
-* prob5.java - Remove duplicates in a linked list.
+* prob5.java - Remove duplicates in a linked list : LL.
-* prob6.java - Reverse a word, Reverse a sentence.
+* prob6.java - Reverse a word, Reverse a sentence : String.
+* prob7.java - String segmentation : String

 ## Authors

 * **Ketan  Kokane**

 ## License